| The Weltys

 in 1878 only 8 years after her great-great grandfather Andrew

 Jackson Welty settled there.
+Early settlers in Pennsylvania,

 the Weltys moved West and our ancestors stopped in Iowa.
 This